 Seeking a second opinion when it comes to a medical diagnosis is fairly common.
 It does not necessarily mean you do not trust the doctor making the initial diagnosis; rather, it is simply prudent to investigate further and learn more about how other medical professionals might choose to handle your ailment.
 After all, why submit to a biopsy when a change in diet is almost sure to improve your condition?
-You want to be sure that you are aware of the different possible avenues and options for treatment.
+You want to be sure that you are aware of the different possible approaches and options for treatment.

 Seeking a second opinion is incredibly important.
 Many people wrongly presume that if they hear from one lawyer that their case is weak, or their best outcome would still likely include jail time, or that a case is “unwinnable," then every other lawyer that takes a look at the facts will reach the same conclusion.

 “Just plead guilty to the charge," he or she may say.
 “Based on these facts, I’m confident I can get you the minimum time in prison."
 This is NOT what good lawyers tell their clients.
 Lawyers that are advocates for their clients rights take the time and effort to analyze the complete case environment before recommending an approach.
 Quick decision are often flawed and short sighted.

 And that is why it is crucial to seek another opinion and another attorney.

 When you seek a second opinion, you may very well get a better response than what you were initially told.
 The first attorney you saw recognized his or her own strength in plea negotiation and kept his eye on that prize, confident that he could either get probation or work out a favorable deal with the State otherwise.
 The second attorney you see may very well have a different approach in his own legal practice.